Minor in Latin American Studies

 Third and Fourth Years

-Up to six credits from these courses taken for a major may also be counted toward the Latin American Studies minor.
+Up to 6 credits from these courses counted towards a different major may also be counted toward the Latin American Studies Minor.